Probate of Wills

 Contesting a will must be done within two years after the original probate in the state of Texas.
 Whether you are the complainant or not, A legal representative is necessary to direct and guide you through the dispute process.

-An individual contesting a will must prove that there is something wrong with the will or they must prove that it is invalid.
+An individual contesting a will must prove that there is something wrong with the will or that the will is invalid.
 There are several ways that a will can be determined to be invalid, including but not limited to:

 - Proving the will was a forgery

-A considerable portion of people contesting a will in Texas never get to court because mediation is the suggested course of action for resolving conflict with Texas probate.
-While less often, sometimes the dispute never even makes it to a mediator because the problems are settled out of court between the family and their attorneys.
+Many people contesting a will in Texas never get to court because mediation is the suggested course of action for resolving conflict with Texas probate.
+While less often, conflicts are settled out of court, between the family and their attorneys.

-Once the debts and expenses of the estate are resolved and any contests of the will are resolved, the remaining assets of the estate are then distributed to the previously determined beneficiaries.
+After the debts and expenses of the estate are resolved and any contests of the will are settled, the remaining assets of the estate are then distributed to the previously determined beneficiaries.